bgoonz/docs-collection/github/discussions/collaborating-with-your-community-using-discussions/collaborating-with-maintainers-using-discussions.md

 ---
 title: Collaborating with maintainers using discussions
 shortTitle: Collaborating with maintainers
-intro: 'You can contribute to the goals, plans, health, and community for a project on {% data variables.product.product_name %} by communicating with the maintainers of the project in a discussion.'
+intro: "You can contribute to the goals, plans, health, and community for a project on {% data variables.product.product_name %} by communicating with the maintainers of the project in a discussion."
 permissions: People with read permissions to a repository can start and participate in discussions in the repository.
 versions:
-  fpt: '*'
+  fpt: "*"
 ---

 {% data reusables.discussions.beta %}